yushanwebdev/crossfit-wod-api/README.md

 # Crossfit WOD API

-This repository contains the code for a RESTful API that provides access to Crossfit WOD (Workout of the Day) data.
+A RESTful API that provides access to Crossfit WOD (Workout of the Day) data.

 ## Getting Started